sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

   Our goal is to effectively leverage insights from both textual narratives and historical financial patterns to improve prediction accuracy.
 The added value of incorporating textual narratives can be demonstrated if a model that utilizes both text and financial data (TF model) outperforms a model that relies solely on financial data (F model).

-**Baselines:**
+### Baselines:

-*Financial baselines:*
+**Financial baselines:**
 * As/inverse-previous: next value is the same/inverse as previous.
 * majority: next value is the majority vote of the previous week/training data.
 * up/down: always predict "increase"/"decrease".

-*Counterfactual textual baselines:*
+**Counterfactual textual baselines:**
 * random texts: feeding the LLM with randomly generated sentences comprised of varying random words.
 This baseline evaluate wether the LLM actually utilize the content of tweets.
 * Shuffled tweets: feeding the LLM with chronologically disordered tweets, isolating the impact of temporal narratives from confounding patterns or memoraization.
 This baseline assess the model reliance on temporal narratives.
-* Synthetic `narratives`: Fedding the LLM with generated narrative-like sentences experssing positive or negative cues, aligned with subsequent changes in the financial target.
+* Synthetic 'narratives': Fedding the LLM with generated narrative-like sentences experssing positive or negative cues, aligned with subsequent changes in the financial target.
 This baseline assess the LLM's ability to infer relationships between aligned narratives and the following market changes.

-**Models:**
+### Models:

 Our model selection progresses from simpler models, frequently employed in the financial literature (TODO:cite), to more advanced architectures.
 This progression serves two purposes:
 1. Achieving positive results with simpler models provides a stronger evidence for the predictive signal of narratives.
 2. It allows us to build upon existing research in Narrative Economics, which is primarily rooted in finance and often utilizes relatively simple models, before exploring more advanced NLP approaches.

-*Financial models:* these include traditional ML models (e.g., Linear Regression, SVM), DA_RNN (TODO:cite), and T5 (TODO:cite) which receives financial input in a text format.
+**Financial models:** these include traditional ML models (e.g., Linear Regression, SVM), DA_RNN (TODO:cite), and T5 (TODO:cite) which receives financial input in a text format.
 Each model is fed with a sequence of historical financial values of the target indicator, either as individual features per day or as a time-series.

-*Textual models:*
+**Textual models:**
 * Daily sentiment: a simple method, commonly used in the literature, is presenting each tweet with its sentiment score.
 Then, we average the scores of individual tweets of the same dates to recive a daily sentiment, and concatenate over a week.
 <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2024-05-07-myproject/models_diagram_1.jpg" class="img-fluid rounded z-depth-1" style="width: 50%;" %}